 Are there any concession rates?

-Tickets for customers who are registered disabled will be charged the admission for the event.
-If you require a carer, support worker or personal assistant their ticket is complimentary.
+We offer concession rates for students, seniors (60+) and visitors who are registered disabled.
+For visitors that require a carer, support worker or personal assistant, their ticket is complimentary.

 To book a free carer ticket please contact our box office on 0131 226 0014.